 As I said, I do recommend the cover image size from Instagram.

 The outcome will look pixelated and won’t fit the whole image like this.
-(This size was created intentionally just to give you a view).
+(The size was created intentionally just to give you a view of what it looks like when it out scaled).

 - Free Aesthetic Design Resources To Brand Your Business